The UNESCO Chair distinguishes four types of community members:

-A partner is a public or private organisation that supports one or more of the five main activities of the Chair by giving financial support to the UNESCO Chair.
+A partner is a public or private organisation that supports one or more of the four main activities of the Chair by giving financial support to the UNESCO Chair.
 They will be mentioned as one of the partners of the Chair on its website.

 The partnership will be confirmed by a signed agreement.
 For more information please contact the UNESCO Chair secretariat.

 A core partner is a public or private organization deeply committed to the Chair.
-A core partner gives political, scientific and / or in kind and financial support to the management of the Chair or to one of the main five activities and is committed to the Chair activities on a long term basis.
+A core partner gives political, scientific and / or in kind and financial support to the management of the Chair or to one of the main four activities and is committed to the Chair activities on a long term basis.
 The core partner will be mentioned as one of the core partners on the Chair website and contribute to the Chair governance.

 Visibility and commitment of the core partner will be described in a specific agreement.
 For more information please contact the UNESCO Chair secretariat.